juhoautio/sqlfluff-wiki/Contributing-Dialect-Changes.md

 For simple grammar addition, you won't need to to touch the lexing definitions as they usually cover most common one already.
 But for slightly more complicated ones, you may have to add to this.
 So if you see lexing errors then you may have to add something here.

 Lexing happens in order.
-So it starts reading the file from the start, until it has the longest lexing match, then it chomps that up, files it away as a symbol to deal with later in the parsing, and starts again with the remaining text.
-So if you have a number `SELECT * FROM table WHERE col1 = 12345` it will not break that up into `S`, `E`, `L`...etc., but instead into `SELECT`, `*`, `FROM`, `table`...etc.
+So it starts reading the SQL from the start, until it has the longest lexing match, then it chomps that up, files it away as a symbol to deal with later in the parsing, and starts again with the remaining text.
+So if you have `SELECT * FROM table WHERE col1 = 12345` it will not break that up into `S`, `E`, `L`...etc., but instead into `SELECT`, `*`, `FROM`, `table`...etc.

-An example of where you might have to override lexing, is in BigQuery we have parameterised variables which are of the form `@variable_name`.
+An example of where we had to override lexing, is in BigQuery we have parameterised variables which are of the form `@variable_name`.
 The ANSI lexer doesn't recognise the `@` sign, so you could add a lexer for that.
 But a better solution, since you don't need to know two parts (`@` and `variable_name`) is to just tell the lexer to go ahead and parse the whole thing into one big symbol, that we will then use later in the parser:

 ```py
 bigquery_dialect.insert_lexer_matchers(